Around the Moon: Plot

 When the projectile reaches the point of neutral attraction, the rockets are fired, but it is too late.
 The projectile begins a fall onto the Earth from a distance of 160,000 miles, and it is to strike the Earth at a speed of 115,200 mph, the same speed at which it left the mouth of the Columbiad.
 All hope seems lost for Barbicane, Nicholl and Ardan.
 Four days later, the crew of a US Navy vessel, Susquehanna, spots a bright meteor fall from the sky into the sea.
 This turns out to be the returning projectile.
-A rescue operation is assembled, intending to raise the capsule from a depth of 20,000 feet, using diving bells and steam-powered grappling claws.
+A rescue operation is assembled, intending to raise the capsule from a depth of 6096 m (20,000 ft), using diving bells and steam-powered grappling claws.
 After several days of fruitless searches, all hope is lost and the rescue party heads home.
 On the way back, a lookout spots a strange shining buoy.
-Only then do the rescuers realize that the hollow alluminium projectile had positive buoyancy and thus must have surfaced after impact.
+Only then do the rescuers realize that the hollow aluminium projectile had positive buoyancy and thus must have surfaced after impact.
 The 'buoy' turns out to be the projectile and three men inside are found to be alive and well.
 They are treated to lavish homecoming celebrations as the first people to leave Earth.